theraccoonbear/animated-gif-shrinker/README.md

     --input        path to .gif for processing
     -i

-    --output       path to out new gif (default: <input>_output.gif) -o
+    --output       path to output new gif (default: <input>_output.gif) -o

-    --use-every    use every nth frame
+    --use-every    use every _n_th frame
     -u

     --width        new width for image (default: input width) -w

-    --height       new height for image (default: scale based on --width) -h
+    --height       new height for image (default: scaled based on --width) -h

     --fps          set the output frame rate